Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

 We are now ready to find the PDF $f_{Y^{(N)}}$ of $Y^{(N)}$.
 We know that

-To differentiate $\mathcal{M}_{Y^{(N)}}(y)$ and $\mathcal{E}_{Y^{(N)}}(y)$, we apply the \textbf{Leibniz integral rule} for differentiate under the integral sign. \begin{lemma}\cite{Folland} Suppose that $f(x,t)$ is a function such that both $f(x,t)$ and $df(x,t)/dx$ are continuous in $t$ and $x$ in the $xt$-plane, and $a(x)$ and $b(x)$ are also continuously differentiable.
+To differentiate $F_{Y^{(N)}(y), \textup{ main}}$ and $F_{Y^{(N)}, \textup{ error}}(y)$, we apply the \textbf{Leibniz integral rule} for differentiate under the integral sign. \begin{lemma}\cite{Folland} Suppose that $f(x,t)$ is a function such that both $f(x,t)$ and $df(x,t)/dx$ are continuous in $t$ and $x$ in the $xt$-plane, and $a(x)$ and $b(x)$ are also continuously differentiable.
 Then

-\end{lemma} For the rest of this paper, one can easily check the regularity conditions on $f(x,t)$, $a(x)$, and $b(x)$ each time we apply the Leibniz integral rule, so there will not be explicit mention of the regularity conditions again.
+\end{lemma} For the rest of this paper, one can easily check the regularity conditions on $f(x,t)$, $a(x)$, and $b(x)$ each time we apply the Leibniz integral rule, so there will not be any explicit mention of the regularity conditions again.
 We first make some observations on the effect of $d/dy$ on

-for any Riemann integrable function $g(z_{m+1-d},\dots, z_m)$.
-One can check that each application of the Leibniz integral rule to \eqref{Leibniz rule generic} gives two integrals, one of which has the lower bound of the integration coinciding with the upper bound of the integration and thus equals to 0.
-As a result, we are always left with one integral that interchanges the order of the differentiation and the integration signs.
-Eventually, \eqref{Leibniz rule generic} becomes
+for any continuous function $g(z_{m+1-d},\dots, z_m)$.
+One can check that each application of the Leibniz integral rule to \eqref{iterated integral generic function} would only yield one integral, because for the other integral, the lower bound of the integration always coincides with the upper bound of the integration and thus equals to 0.
+As a result, each application of $d/dy$ here merely interchanges the order of the differentiation and the integral signs.
+Eventually, \eqref{iterated integral generic function} becomes